Insight · SysML notation

 3. Return to the IBD and drag the new Part Property onto the diagram

-This discipline ensures the IBD is always a faithful instantiation of the BDD structure.
+This discipline keeps the IBD a faithful instantiation of the BDD structure.

 Part multiplicity.
-If the parent block owns multiple instances of the same block type (e.g., four reaction wheels in a satellite attitude control system), the multiplicity is defined in the BDD Part Property (reactionWheel : ReactionWheel [4]).
-In the IBD, each instance appears as a separate part with a role index: reactionWheel[1], reactionWheel[2], etc.
+If the parent block owns multiple instances of the same block type (for example, four reaction wheels in a satellite attitude control system), the multiplicity is defined in the BDD Part Property (reactionWheel : ReactionWheel [4]).
+In the IBD, each instance appears as a separate part with a role index: reactionWheel[1], reactionWheel[2], and so on.

 SysML 1.x defines three port types.
 In Sparx EA, all three are available through the SysML toolbox.

 Flow Port.
 A flow port specifies that matter, energy, or data flows through a port.
-A flow port is directional: in, out, or inout.
-Flow ports are typed by Flow Specifications — elements that describe the properties of the flow.
+It is directional — in, out, or inout — and typed by a Flow Specification that describes the properties of the flow.

 Proxy Port.
-A proxy port (SysML 1.4+) provides access to properties and operations of the owning block.
-It is typed by an Interface Block.
+A proxy port (SysML 1.4+) provides access to properties and operations of the owning block and is typed by an Interface Block.
 Proxy ports replaced the older standard ports and provide bidirectional or multi-feature interfaces.

 Full Port.
-A full port encapsulates behaviour — the port’s Interface Block defines a complete service boundary.
-The owning block delegates its interaction to the full port, which behaves as a separate entity.
+A full port encapsulates behavior — its Interface Block defines a complete service boundary, and the owning block delegates its interaction to the port, which behaves as a separate entity.

 When to use: service-oriented interfaces where the port independently manages interaction.
 Less common in hardware-centric MBSE; more common in software-intensive systems.

 Connectors.
 A Connector in an IBD represents a link between two ports — a physical wire, pipe, data bus, optical link, or logical connection.
 In Sparx EA, draw a connector between two port symbols.
-The connector can be typed by an Association Block that defines the physical characteristics of the connection (e.g., cable type, protocol).
+It can be typed by an Association Block that defines the physical characteristics of the connection (cable type, protocol, and so on).

 Connectors can be nested: a connector between two blocks at the top level might be decomposed into a more detailed connection path at a lower level.
 This hierarchical decomposition is achieved by creating a more detailed IBD of the connector's type.

 Item Flows.
 An Item Flow annotates a connector with the item that flows along it.
-In SysML notation, item flows appear as small arrows on the connector, labelled with the item type.
+In SysML notation, item flows appear as small arrows on the connector, labeled with the item type.

 In Sparx EA: